florianschanda/miss_hit/ROADMAP.md

 be amazingly fast.
 Things I intend to publish, not necessarily in this
 order:

+* A data-flow analysis tool to detect e.g. unused or uninitalised variables.

+* Support for Simulink and Stateflow complexity metrics.

 * A formal grammar for the language accepted by MATLAB (R) or Octave.

 * A language subset called MISS_HIT.
 The MATLAB (R) code generator